bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

     return address
 ```

 ### Look for outliers

-Now we will do some investigation into the database to find outliers.
+We will do some investigation into the database to find outliers.
 Again, we will use DB Browser for Sqlite regex search for this.

 ###### Search for County in address (regex: / (county|co\\.?) [a-z]+$/)